AndreasArvidsson/WinDSP/README.md

 ## JSON config file
 * Saving the config file will automatically restart WinDSP.
 No need to manually close and open the program
-* If you are not used to JSON use an editor to get the format correct [Json Parser Online](http://json.parser.online.fr)
+* If you are not used to JSON use an editor like [Json Parser Online](http://json.parser.online.fr) to get the format correct

 The config file uses this layout
 ```json